MatthewOscar/Group-32-Senior-Design-Project/README.md

     - [Blocks](Deliverables/Senior%20Design%20Project%20(MDCS)/MDCS%20Simulation%20Environment%20(Brenden%20Martins)/Blocks)
   - [MDCS Target Detection (Tutku Gizem Guder)](Deliverables/Senior%20Design%20Project%20(MDCS)/MDCS%20Target%20Detection%20(Tutku%20Gizem%20Guder)/)
   - [MDCS User Interface (Matthew Paternoster)](Deliverables/Senior%20Design%20Project%20(MDCS)/MDCS%20User%20Interface%20(Matthew%20Paternoster)/)

--# Note: The folder "Deliverables/Senior Design Project (MDCS)/MDCS Simulation Environment (Brenden Martins)/AirSim" would be located in the Documents folder at C:\Users\username\Documents once AirSim is built on the device.
-The settings.json needs to be configured to the way it is set up here to allow for multiple drones.
+Note: The folder "Deliverables/Senior Design Project (MDCS)/MDCS Simulation Environment (Brenden Martins)/AirSim" would be located in the Documents folder at C:\Users\username\Documents once AirSim is built on the device.
+The "AirSim/settings.json" file needs to be configured to the way it is set up here to allow for multiple drones.
 ___
 ## Required Programs
 The core of our project, the Multiple Drones Coordination System, runs on Microsoft AirSim.
 For more general information about AirSim, visit https://microsoft.github.io/AirSim/.